I must confess my sin. For more than thirty-five years, as a CPA very good at what I do, I assisted in building little empires.

 Once — and, For All Time

-So, why did I recently agree to one more Consulting engagement to provide services for the benefit of a Trust Fund Baby?
-Answer — Old habits, similar to bad beliefs, die hard.
+So, why did I recently agree to one more Consulting engagement to provide services for the benefit of another Trust Fund Baby?
+Answer: Old habits, similar to bad beliefs, die hard.
+Does tilting at windmills come to mind?!

 This particular specimen of a Trust Fund Baby is 75 years old and is still as clueless as he was at age 25 — when Grandpa’s money was used to buy him a Ranch.
 He was put on the Ranch and offered an opportunity on a silver platter.
 Now – that I think about it – Junior is just like a Post Turtle.